Marig

 557. The Market

 On the first and last day of each week (Saturday and Sunday), the markets are open from sunrise until mid-day.
 Also for two weeks in mid-spring and in mid-fall the markets are open daily, sunrise to sunset and beyond.
 This is fair-time and the whole town of Marig becomes the center of a continuous carnival.
-The spring Market festival is contiguous with the Sea Festival, in which the Harbormaster is ritually married to Zathunar, goddess of the sea.
+The spring Market festival is contiguous with the Sea Festival, in which the Harbormaster is ritually married to Sithlar, goddess of the sea.

 Random Booth Generation